IUS-CS/project-bernie-s-mittens/doc/sprint3.md

   * We agree on direction of the project
   * Everyone is working on the project
   * Resolved the drop-down menu
-  * Communication is good amoung team members
+  * Communication is good among team members

   ### Bad